AkashIwnK/mini-era/README.md

 To build the HPVM version of Mini-ERA:

-1.After modifying the setup script as described above, source it using `source ./set_paths.sh`
+1. After modifying the setup script as described above, source it using `source ./set_paths.sh`
     - *Note: The scripts must be sourced using `source` because it sets up environment variables that will be needed by the Makefiles.*
-6. Build for desired target:
+2. Build for desired target:
     * For native architecture: `make` will generate the binary `miniera-hpvm-seq`
     * For epochs0 (risc-v host with fft, viterbi and NVLDA accelerators): `make epochs` will generate the binary `miniera-hpvm-epochs`
-    * For all-software risc-v version: `make riscv` will generate the binary `miniera-hpvm-riscv` *Note that when building `riscv` and `epochs` target, an `ld` error will appearing saying that the eh_table_hdr will not be created.
+    * For all-software risc-v version: `make riscv` will generate the binary `miniera-hpvm-riscv`
+3. To clean the build: `make clean`

+***Notes:***
-This error can be ignored, the binary is still being generated.
+- *When building `riscv` and `epochs` target, an `ld` error will appearing saying that the eh_table_hdr will not be created.
+This error can be ignored, the binary is still being generated.*
-7. To clean the build: `make clean`

-*Note: the build must be cleaned before invoking make with a different target!
+- *The build must be cleaned before invoking make with a different target!*

 ### Usage
 ```